Native Plant Gardens in India: 47,000 Species, 6 Climate Zones

 Ecological Installations

-• Insect hotel for native solitary bees and beneficial wasps
+• Insect hotel using bamboo tubes, drilled wooden blocks, and clay — for native solitary bees and wasps

-• Leaf litter zone under native trees maintained for soil organisms
+• Leaf litter retention zone under canopy trees — maintained as wildlife habitat for skinks, ground beetles, and fungi

 Seasonal Maintenance Guide